 In the coming years, new entrants to the TFPP marketplace are likely to come from many directions.
 Broker-dealers will attempt to build them (or buy them, in the case of LPL), in an attempt to attract and retain the emerging breed of comprehensive financial planning who is not fully serviced by “just” facilitating the implementation of insurance and/or securities products, or providing a TAMP for integration.
 Growing RIAs that have begun to institutionalize their financial planning and investment offerings and support will also likely be a player in this space.
 And because of the dramatically declining need for the “back office” of a firm to be anywhere near the “front office” where the planner meets with clients, geography itself is almost no constraint in the current world of choosing a platform with which to affiliate.

-On a personal note, I've seen these trends occurring in several of my own businesses.
-One of the requests we are hearing more often in our recruiting business is from the RIA that wants to take on an advisor with an existing practice and book of clients, who might be interested in the firm's size, scale, brand, and support to build their business further.
+On a personal note, I’ve seen these trends occurring in several of my own businesses.
+One of the requests we are hearing more often in our recruiting business is from the RIA that wants to take on an advisor with an existing practice and book of clients, who might be interested in the firm’s size, scale, brand, and support to build their business further.
 In fact, our own firm Pinnacle Advisory Group is beginning to hire financial planners with an existing client base who are interested in affiliating with the firm, expanding their business, and building their own business in their own geographic area on the Pinnacle platform (treating our firm as their TFPP, rather than simply using the Pinnacle TAMP-style offering).
+[And as noted earlier, we launched XY Planning Network as a TFPP as well, specifically targeted towards helping Gen X and Gen Y advisors build an advisory firm serving their Gen X and Gen Y peers.]

 So what do you think?
 Do you consider firms like Garrett Planning Network and Veritat to be a unique platform offering?
 Do you think there’s value to a comprehensive TFPP platform, above and beyond what TAMPs already offer?
 Is the TFPP the future of broker-dealers?